r0ckitj0n/whimsicalfrog/documentation/technical/AUTHENTICATION_SYSTEM_DOCUMENTATION.md

 # WhimsicalFrog Authentication System Documentation

 ## Overview
-WhimsicalFrog uses a centralized, multi-layered authentication system that supports both session-based authentication for users and token-based authentication for APIs.
+WhimsicalFrog uses a centralized, multi-layered authentication system based on session authentication.
 The system has been standardized to use consistent password hashing and centralized database connections.
+Admin token fallbacks have been deprecated in favor of centralized helpers.

 ## Core Components